nickesc/modpack-lock/README.md

   --help                                             display help for modpack-lock init
 ```

 The interactive mode will prompt you for each field.
+Set their initial values using the available option flags.
 Use `--noninteractive` with the required options (`--author`, `--modloader`, `--targetMinecraftVersion`) to skip prompts.

 > [!TIP]